-- are they physically safe and protected? - do they need immediate first aid & medical treatment? - ensure they have the opportunity to talk about the incident either with a trusted person or other independent service - give reassurance to reduce feelings of guilt and/or anxiety
+- are they physically safe and protected? - do they need immediate first aid & medical treatment? - is there a need for immediate police involvement? - ensure they have the opportunity to talk about the incident either with a trusted person or other independent service - give reassurance to reduce feelings of guilt and/or anxiety